grasshoff/philhistcomp/projects/terminological_continuity/ideal_strategy.md

     1. create doc-objects for each of the three txt-files, divide into sentences using "sentencizer", get rid of new lines
     2. create dataframe_A with 4 columns:
         1. sentence number
-        2. enumeration of all senteces in doc_Descartes
+        2. enumeration of all sentences in doc_Descartes
         3. enumeration of all senteces in doc_Suarez
         4. enumeration of all senteces in doc_Ockham
     3. turn dataframe_A into json-file.
 This is the **first checkpoint**